CryptoLions/EOS-Network-monitor/README.md

 # EOS Testnet monitor
-This tool helps monitor EOS BP nodes
+Simple tool to monitor EOS testnet BP node.

 To use, change node list in /js/bps.js to your.
-To checge request interval edit /js/check_nodes.js variable var _reqInterval = 500;
+To change request interval edit file /js/check_nodes.js
+and modify variable var _reqInterval = 500;

 please add line to config.ini for all nodes: